quantworksinc/node-ci/README.md

-# node-ci - A Node Build Environment
+# node-ci - A Node Build Environment for CI

 A basic build environment for use with CI pipelines containing:
 - Node 10.9